-Fredrik’s most recent award came for editing the feature film "Stone Of Destiny" for director Charles Martin Smith, for which he won the Leo Award for Best Editing in a Feature Length Drama.
+Fredrik’s most recent nomination came for editing the feature film "Dead Shack" for director Peter Ricq, for which he was nominated the Leo Award for Best Editing in a Feature Length Drama.

 Fredrik’s first film effort involved writing, directing, and editing "Wake Linda", a half-hour drama which won 16 awards at eight international film festivals, including the following:

 • Palme d’Or (Grande Prize) - Huy World Festival of Short Films in Belgium.

 • Best Fiction Film (short film category) - Montreal World Film Festival.

 • Best Narrative Film - Northwest Film & Video Festival in Portland, OR.